Welcome to the Biology Equality and Diversity page

 The following books are available for people to borrow.
 Please contact the Biology Staff Administation Office on ext 8503 if you wish to borrow one:

-Prof Ian Graham, Head of Department says "We are proud to have received this award.
+Prof Jennifer Potts, Head of Department says "We are proud to have received this award.
 It reflects our continuing commitment to Athena SWAN principles, which have become embedded in all aspects of Departmental life.
 But we are also aware that there is still more to be done and we have new actions that will allow us to continue making progress in future."

 Prof Jane Hill, Athena SWAN champion in Biology says, "We are delighted that our actions have resulted in gender parity in academic appointments over the past few years.
 Approximately 30% of our professors are women, a proportion that is rarely exceeded in science departments in the UK.
 This Gold award recognises the supportive culture in the Department that helps all staff and students reach their full potential."